souzabrunoftw/bitcointrade-prometheus-exporter/prometheus-compose/README.md

 # prometheus-compose

-This docker-compose file initializes a Prometheus and Grafana stack, including the coinmarketcap exporter.
+This docker-compose file initializes a Prometheus and Grafana stack, including the bitcointrade exporter.
 It uses localhost ports 3000 and 9090.

 To use: